-(a) Fees for audit services billed in 2012 and 2011 consisted of:

-- Audit of the Company's annual consolidated financial statements and internal controls over financial reporting. - Reviews of the Company's quarterly reports on Form 10-Q. - Comfort letters, statutory and regulatory audits, consents, and other services related to SEC matters. - Audits of subsidiary financial statements. - (b) Fees for audit-related services billed in 2012 and 2011 consisted primarily of separate internal control audits and separate financial statement audits of affiliated entities. - (c) Fees for tax services billed in 2012 and 2011 consisted of income tax planning and advice. - (d) All other fees for 2012 and 2011 consisted of licensing of accounting literature research databases, attendance at training seminars and other miscellaneous projects.
+- (a) Fees for audit services billed in 2013 and 2012 consisted of: - Audit of the Company's annual consolidated financial statements and internal controls over financial reporting. - Review of the Company's quarterly condensed consolidated financial statements. - Reviews of the Company's annual report on Form 10-K and quarterly reports on Form 10-Q. - Comfort letters, statutory and regulatory audits, consents, and other services related to SEC matters. - Audits of subsidiary financial statements. - (b) Fees for audit-related services billed in 2013 and 2012 consisted primarily of separate internal control audits and separate financial statement audits of affiliated entities. - (c) Fees for tax services billed in 2013 and 2012 consisted of income tax planning and advice. - (d) All other fees for 2013 and 2012 consisted of licensing of accounting literature research databases, attendance at training seminars and other miscellaneous projects.